captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## HELEN:
 Well, it was an apartment, not a house.
+And I don’t remember what color it was.

 ---

-And – I don’t remember what color it was.

----

 ## SMALL ALISON:
 Alright something else about what it looked like then.

-HELEN
+---

+## HELEN:
 Uh… Well, we had a balcony, we had a lovely balcony and in the mornings friends of ours would come over

 ---